- 1 Introduction

 - FDM (3840 channels/spw) File:FDM.example.ms.scriptForCalibration.py

-- If you need to update 3.4 scripts to 4.2, see more information here
+- If you need to update 3.4 scripts to 4.2 or later, see more information here

 Simulating ALMA data